Summary of The How of Happiness: By A Happiness Scientist

 Professor Bella DePaulo asks us to read this every time we hear that getting married will make us happier.

-What are the secrets to a long-term happy marriage after 2 years?
+What are the secrets to a long-term, happy marriage after 2 years?

-The book reveals that one vital secret to long-term happy marriages is how joyfully one responds to their partner’s successes.
+First, a vital secret to long-term happy marriages is how joyfully one responds to their partner’s successes.

 When one partner shares good news, the other partner is as happy as if it were his/her own success.
 This leads to a big uptick in their relationship satisfaction.

-- So, don’t quip, “I’m so happy for you.”
+• So, don’t quip, “I’m so happy for you.”

-- Instead, say, “I’m so happy!”
+• Instead, say, “I’m so happy!”

-Moreover, couples who idealize each other are less likely to lose love and satisfaction in their relationship.
+Second, couples who idealize each other are less likely to lose love and satisfaction in their relationship.
 Idealizing is highlighting the strengths and virtues while minimizing the weaknesses and flaws.

 Idealizing also works as a self-fulfilling prophecy, a psychological theory that says beliefs eventually turn real.

-• Being Single: Single people are no less happy than married people.
+Being Single: Single people are no less happy than married people.
 Singles can and do find their joy in other relationships, like friends, relatives, and groups.

 3. Positive Aging strategies can boost happiness in old age.